aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/verdi_shell.rst

 Structures
 ~~~~~~~~~~

-Find a structure in the graph you generated in section :ref:`aiidagraph` and load it.
+Find a structure in the graph you generated in section :ref:`2019_xmn_aiidagraph` and load it.
 Display its chemical formula, atomic positions and species using

 .. code:: python